Blenderwizard/Snow-Crash/README.md

 Snow-crash is a ISO CyberSecurity 42 project.
 A ISO file is given with the login to the first level.
 Each level contains a vulnerable program or method for finding a flag, which is the password for the next level.

 level0 to level9 are mandatory for "completing" the project, level10 to level14 are bonus levels.
 Each folder contains a writeup explaining how to solve the level and the level's flag.

-**For your enjoyment, if you are a 42 student and you haven't completed this project, DO NOT READ THE SOLUTIONS!**
+**For your enjoyment, if you are a 42 student and you haven't completed this project,**

+**DO NOT READ THE SOLUTIONS!
+THIS PROJECT IS BEST DONE BLIND!**